The key reason why so many of us receive email newsletters in our inboxes is straightforward: they work.

-Most companies, both large and small, report more interest in their products, increased web traffic, and improved sales figures every time one of their newsletters are distributed.
+Most companies, both large and small, report more interest in their products, increased web traffic, and improved sales figures every time one of their email newsletters are distributed.

 Since launching the newsletter, the business has grown significantly; articles that originally appeared in their newsletter publication have been repackaged and published in major trade publications, and readership has grown from about 1,000 individuals to more than 6,000.
-The company has even created a separate website to archive their entire collection of newsletters, making them readily available for subscribers and visitors.

-We recommend the following strategies when creating newsletter content:
+We recommend the following email newsletter strategies: